 JHSM’s award-winning Settlers to Citizens Bus Tours of Historic Jewish Michigan give life to Michigan’s rich Jewish history and showcase the accomplishments of Michigan’s Jewish citizens.
 Our tours, led by a team of volunteer docents, include visits to former synagogues, and explorations of sites of historic interest, both old and new.
 Our tours are designed to entertain, educate and inform, and to allow participants to feel a sense of pride in our Jewish culture and heritage.

 JHSM conducts two to three public tours annually, check our calendar for details.
 Private tours are a meaningful and popular way for families, organizations, sisterhoods and brotherhoods, reunion committees and other groups to gain a deeper connection to Detroit’s Jewish roots.
-Our docent team and staff will work with your group or family to craft a customized tour of historic Jewish Detroit.
+Click below for information on booking a customized private tour of historic Jewish Detroit.

 JHSM’s Speakers Bureau travels around the state to present one of several multi‐media “virtual tours” of historic Jewish Michigan.
-Members of JHSM’s Speakers Bureau are seasoned JHSM docents who bring their own unique style to the program.
+Members of JHSM’s Speakers’ Bureau are seasoned JHSM docents who bring their own unique style to the program.

 We are especially proud that presentations held at senior residences or day programs will be provided to that organization at no charge.
 A stipend will be charged for other groups.

 The JHSM maintains an active year-round calendar of activities that support the organization’s mission.
 JHSM presents and sponsors, often in collaboration with other organizations, author chats, lectures and events that relate to the preservation and celebration of Michigan’s Jewish heritage and history.
 Our events are crafted to be both educational and entertaining and appeal to a broad range of participants.

 In 2010, JHSM launched a collaborative community-awareness event, J-Cycle, a bicycle tour of historic Jewish Detroit.
-Held each August, and always for a sold-out crowd, J-Cycle enables participants to enjoy the sights and sounds of the city while learning the area’s Jewish history.
+Held each August, and always to a sold-out crowd, J-Cycle enables participants to enjoy the sights and sounds of the city while learning the area’s Jewish history.

 Sharing our state’s proud Jewish history is central to the mission of the Jewish Historical Society of Michigan.
-The JHSM Jewish History Curriculum are professionally developed curricula delivered to religious school students throughout the state.
-The goal of these programs is to share Jewish history in an engaging fashion so that students develop an understanding of Michigan’s Jewish leadership, and also to build Jewish pride and identity by bringing to life the stories of Michigan’s early Jewish settlers along with the legacies of today’s Jewish innovators, philanthropists and urban pioneers.
+The JHSM Jewish History Curriculum reaches between 350 and 400 middle school students each year as educators not only bring Jewish history to life, but also demonstrate how Jewish values have been and continue to be a part of everyday life.
+The program, which is available to be customized for communities outside of the Detroit area, builds an understanding of Michigan’s Jewish history, and reinforces Jewish pride and identity by bringing to life the stories of Michigan’s early Jewish settlers along with the legacies of today’s Jewish innovators, philanthropists, leaders, and urban pioneers.